FFTAI/Wiki-GRx-Deploy/DEMOS.md

 ```

 > **Notice**:
-> - We may upgrade our actuators on GR1T1 and GR1T2 to FSA v2 firmware in the future, which supports PD control directly.
+> - We may upgrade our actuators on GR1T1 and GR1T2 to FSA v2 firmware soon in the future, which supports PD control directly.
 > All our actuators on GR1T1 and GR1T2 support OTA upgrade.

 ---